A Place for Mom

 • Help with activities of daily living, like bathing and dressing

-Each community varies in the level of care it provides, however, most offer medication management, a key component to the well-being of many people with a mental illness.
+Each community varies in the level of care it provides, however, most offer medication management, a key component to the well-being of many people living with a mental illness.
 You’ll have peace of mind knowing that your loved one is receiving their medications on time and at the proper dose.
 Taking medications regularly can greatly affect the medicine’s effectiveness.
 Missing doses of an antidepressant, for example, can cause symptoms of withdrawal or even worsen the depressive symptoms.[04]

 Many assisted living communities also have medical professionals on-site, including certified nursing assistants (CNAs), registered nurses, and sometimes visiting doctors.
 If your loved one needs to see a therapist, behavioral health communities often provide on-site therapies or transportation to off-site appointments.
 Many behavioral health caregivers even help with scheduling appointments.